stefanpetschinka/ai-citation-readiness-framework/README.md

 ## The Problem

-Most organizations are invisible to AI systems — not because they lack expertise, but because their entity signals are incomplete, inconsistent or unverifiable.
+Most organizations are invisible to AI systems, not because they lack expertise, but because their entity signals are incomplete, inconsistent or unverifiable.

 AI systems do not rank websites.
 They construct answers from entities they can understand, verify and trust.
 An organization without clear entity signals will be ignored, misrepresented or replaced by a competitor that AI systems can read more clearly.